 Lastly, home is a perfect place to find a distraction, and it can become a stepping stone for productivity decrease.
 When attention is scattered around, integrate into your routine boosters that work best for you, like regular breaks for a coffee, self-imposed deadlines, and checklists.
 Apps such as Todoist, Reminders, and Things will keep you focused on tasks and projects at hand.

-Working Remotely in this New Normal
+Working Remotely in the New Normal